 Some stressors — parenting a newborn or caring for a sick parent, for instance — can’t be avoided.
-But when weight loss is a goal, make any small changes you can to help reduce stress: Scale back the number of commitments on your calendar, schedule a monthly massage if you can afford it, or just set aside a couple of hours weekly for yourself, even if all you plan to do is solve a crossword puzzle.
+But when weight loss is a goal, make any small changes you can to help reduce stress: Scale back the number of commitments on your calendar, schedule a monthly massage if you can afford it (learn more about the healing benefits of massage here), or just set aside a couple of hours weekly for yourself, even if all you plan to do is solve a crossword puzzle.

 Once you reduce your everyday stress, says Davidson, you can add in the healthy stress of exercise, which will help you lose weight.
 And when you’re able to exercise, you will be better fortified against the inevitable daily stressors when they do crop up.